iibrahimli/nst/README.md

 ![Content loss](rsc/content_loss.png)

-Minimising this loss alone would result in a recontruction of the content image.
+Minimising this loss alone would result in a reconstruction of the content image.

 ### Style loss